awsdocs/aws-chatbot-admin-guide/doc_source/cloudwatch-logs.md

 ## Enabling CloudWatch Logs<a name="enabling-cloudwatch-logs"></a>

-You can enable CloudWatch Logs during the setup flow of your Amazon Chime or Slack channel configuration\.
+You can enable CloudWatch Logs during the setup flow of your Amazon Chime, Microsoft Teams, or Slack channel configuration\.
 For existing channels, you can edit the configuration to enable logging\.

 **To enable CloudWatch Logs for a new configuration**